-To be eligible, the following must apply:
+To be eligible, all of the following apply:

-- you must be habitually resident in Northern Ireland
+- you live permanently in Northern Ireland

-- you must be in Northern Ireland when you make your claim
+- you're Northern Ireland when you claim

-- you are not subject to immigration control
+- you aren't subject to immigration control

 Under certain circumstances, Carer's Allowance may be paid to people who leave Northern Ireland to live elsewhere in the European Economic Area (EEA) or Switzerland